 For the “Big Kids” – AKA, the Adults:

-Don’t worry, the cardboard fun isn’t just for the kiddos.
+Don’t worry, the leftover moving box fun isn’t just for the kiddos.
 There are plenty of projects you can do with boxes, too.

 - Maybe not as much fun as the kid crafts, but good for the soul – boxes in good shape can often be donated to local charities for their storage needs.
 Food pantries or places that collect clothing may be in need of extra storage boxes – just call and ask!
 Helps you get rid of them, but puts them to good use at the same time.